ShahimEssaid/fhir-youtube/videos/examples/fhir-ig-demo/README.md

-# IG Example 1 plalylist
+# FHIR IG demo playlist

 The following subsections are based on the videos in the playlist.
 Each subsection outlines the steps for that video, links to resources, etc.